rpglab/HVAC_DR/README.md

 Paper website: https://rpglab.github.io/papers/Praveen-CunzhiZhao-ISGT-TCL-DR-MG/

 ## Contributions:
 This program was initially created by Praveen Dhanasekar, and then modified and cleaned up by Cunzhi Zhao.
+Xingpeng Li provided the initial idea and supervised this work.

 ## Contact: